FredCyberSecurity/FredCyberSecurity/README.md

 Simply

 1. Put your executable in this folder
-2. Make sure to change the permission on this executable so you have execute permission
+2. Make sure to change the permission on this executable so you have execute permissions
 3. Execute your executable

+Applocker allows execution from files under C:\Windows\ - And that's why this will work.

+NB: Only works when thhe client is SCCM managed.